What Should I Do With My Bad Thoughts?

 Now…I’m not going to lie to you, at first, fighting back will be a severe conflict of epic proportions.
 You’ll notice every fight, over every thought, and sometimes you’ll get knocked down.
 Friend, that’s okay.
 Jesus will always be right there next to you with His hand out, saying, “Get up.
 I’m here.
 Let’s go.”

 The great news is eventually you won’t notice the battles very often.
-You’ll become extremely strong, bold, and confident–because that’s who you really are in your spirit.
+You’ll exude strength, boldness, and confidence–because that’s who you really are in your spirit.
 God’s protection around your mind will become like a mighty fortress.
-Sure, some vapors might slip in now and again, but over all, you have the mind of Christ, and you are stable and fortified!
+Sure, some vapors might slip in now and again, but overall, you have the mind of Christ, and you are stable and fortified!

 So today, my friends, know this: Relax and fight back.
 Yeah, relax and fight back.
 This is the paradox of living the Christian life which is most enjoyable.
 When you find yourself in a state of rest, you will find yourself in a state of power.
 Only God’s grace can enable you to discover this sweet spot.
 Once you find it, and a bad thought enters your mind for a moment, it will see you, and scurry out quickly.
 It wants no part of you.
 Nothing stands a chance against God Almighty, with you, inside you.